etxahun/water_leak_detector/README.md

      $ npm start

-and open the browser introducing your RPi's {IP_Address}:
+and open the browser typing your RPi's {IP_Address}:

      http://{RPI_IP_Address}:8080